 One of the best tools you can use to hire quota-busting salespeople is a well-designed and sales-position-validated psychometric test.
 We think these tools are the key to implementing a successful process for hiring salespeople.

 Developers of these tests design them to measure the candidates’ suitability for a sales position based on required personal characteristics and aptitude.
-You want to make sure you get a predictive test, which the developers have validated on a sales applicant population.
+You want to ensure you get a predictive test, which the developers have validated on a sales applicant population.
 You should not use a test that only measures personality.

-To find the best sales assessment test to use in hiring your salespeople, request a free copy of our Guide for Selecting the Right Sales Assessment for You
+To find the best sales assessment test to use in hiring your salespeople, request a free copy of our Guide for Selecting the Right Sales Assessment for You.

 Your ideal assessments will use at least three components to triangulate the applicant’s ability to perform in your sales position.
 Experts say the best results come from a combination of tests measuring:

-- Sales specific skills and ability, and
+- Sales specific skills and knowledge, and

 - General mental ability